 Here are some tips and suggestions for making the most out of your experience:

-- Take the audition seriously.
-Almost every company will require you to go through what they call an “audition” before you can get paid to test their clients’ sites.
+- Take the audition seriously: Almost every company will require you to go through an “audition” before you can get paid to test their clients’ sites.
 You might be tempted to speed through it, but take these auditions seriously and you’ll have a much better chance of qualifying.

-- Sign up for multiple sites.
-While you’ll inevitably zero in on a company that you like the most, sign up for multiple testing sites.
-This simply means more opportunities to get paid throughout the week.
+- Sign up for multiple sites: While you’ll inevitably zero in on a company that you like the most, signing up for multiple testing sites will give you more opportunities to get paid throughout the week.

-- Be quick to act.
-Most companies offer testers opportunities on a first come, first served basis.
-As soon as you see an offer you’re interested in taking, accept it.
-Many testers wait a few minutes, only to find that someone else has beat them to the punch.
+- Be quick to act: Most companies offer testers opportunities on a first-come, first-served basis—as soon as you see an offer you’re interested in taking, accept it.

-- Don’t inflate expectations.
-Finally, don’t exaggerate expectations or you’ll end up disappointed.
-You aren’t going to make $2,000 per month testing websites through these marketplaces.
-You may, however, make $200 (or more) on the side if you’re ambitious and focused.
-In the beginning, your expectations should be just $20 or $30 per week unless you have a significant amount of time to commit to this side hustle.
+- Don’t inflate expectations: In the beginning, your expectations should be just $20 or $30 per week unless you have a significant amount of time to commit to this side hustle.